lifeisstillgood/softwaremind/docs/conceptchapters/masteroverview.rst

 - programmable company
   If everyone is literate what can change about the company? why is it different

+- Doubling down on democracy
+Hypocrisy and "doubling down on democracy"

+The pg idea that we should not stop entrepreneurs from building the new land - that this is what makes america vibrant misses a big part of the story

+Getting to the top, when using / exploring others is what we complain about in other less democratic societies

+It is not about winning at all costs, it is not about winning for my side.
+The insidious part of pg argument is that it is not racist or sexist - it is power-ist- it is those who have power deserve to have power irrespective of how they got it.

+airbnb cheated. paypal cheated uber cheated.
+And won.  they did nit murder or bomb or gas.
+It was not that bad.
+But it wouldn't it stand up in court

+it's hypocrisy

+democracy sits in a spectrum - every dictator in their high castle still must pay attention to the mob

+and we are not on the far end of that spectrum

+150 years ago america paid bounties on native american scalps, 75 years ago state sponsored terrorists in white hoods, often employed by police departments, used violence to prevent blacks from voting, today children are ripped from their mothers arms as they cross borders abs thrown into jail

+no. Doubling down on democracy is  not just carrying on as we are. it is living up to these ideals

+and building new companies is not just carrying on cheating as we are, leaning on the systemic injustices to allow some people achieve power more easily

+building new companies means changing more than the algorithms in the CRM.
+New enterprises need to change at a software level - and at a deep organisational level

+Yours
+---
+Paul Brian
+paul@mikadosoftware.com
+07540456115
+@lifeisstillgood

 - swardley maps, coase and
   org design